Rchardon/RebirthItemTracker/README.md

 ![](http://i.imgur.com/zG3eV8V.png)

-Download it [here](https://github.com/rchardon/RebirthItemTracker/releases) or [here](https://github.com/Hyphen-ated/RebirthItemTracker/releases) for version 3.0.0 and downwards
+Download it [here](https://github.com/rchardon/RebirthItemTracker/releases) or [here](https://github.com/Hyphen-ated/RebirthItemTracker/releases) for version 2.1.0
 (get the latest file that doesn't have "source code" in the name).

 To use it, first extract that zip file and then run the exe inside.
 Don't put it inside the same folder as any file